hannxu123/detect_llm/README.md

 Our design to build new LLM-generated datasets.
 It includes 4 major tasks and each task has 3 topics.
 Each topics have 2,000 ChatGPT and 2,000 human.

-1. Sports / Entertainment News generation.

-2. Product (Amazon) / Movie (IMDb).
+1. Product (Amazon) / Movie (IMDb).

-3. Use ChatGPT to create stories. ivypanda essays, [dataset link](https://huggingface.co/datasets/qwedsacf/ivypanda-essays/)) ASAP dataset (only 8 prompts)
+2. Creative writing: ivypanda essays, [dataset link](https://huggingface.co/datasets/qwedsacf/ivypanda-essays/)) ASAP dataset (only 8 prompts)

-4. Question Answer:
+3. Question Answer:
 Science, medical, finance, XXX
 Datasets
 HC3